 As you can see, there are pros and cons of front-height speakers vs. surround-back speakers.
-Knowing where your requirements lie is essential so that you can make an informed decision when purchasing the best speaker system for your home theater needs.
+Knowing what you need is important if you want to buy the best speaker system for your home theater.

-Hookeaudio hopes that our detailed discussion of front-height speakers vs. surround back will help you make a more informed decision when deciding on which to buy.
+Hookeaudio hopes that our comparison will help you decide which to buy.

 Last update on 2023-09-26 / Affiliate links / Images from Amazon Product Advertising API